RESEARCH

 Researcher

-• Research, writing, and publication project (in progress) : Cybersecurity Governance and Legislation of Critical Infrastructure in Quebec and Canada
+• Interdisciplinary research, writing, and publication project 2: Cybersecurity Governance and Legislation of Critical Infrastructure in Quebec and Canada (chapter on cybercriminality, writing in progress)

 Researcher